historicalnetworkresearch/turin/program.md

 </table>

 ### SESSION 5-B: Print and Media Networks
-Aula S2 - Chair: TBD
+Aula S2 - Chair: Antonia Karaisl
 <table>
   <tr>
     <td>Echoes from the Periphery: Modelling Media Networks of the 1969 Apollo Landing in Authoritarian Portugal</td>